 As families grow into their homes, basement renovations become a necessity.
 Creating more functional space for everyone to use is always a driving force when renovating your basement.

 Add a home office to get some quiet productive work in, create a spare bedroom for when relatives or friends stay with you, or creating an entertainment space are all common concepts when renovating your basement.
-But there are many things that need to happen before you start using your new space with your friends and family.
+But many things need to happen before you start using your new space with your friends and family.

 Basement Subfloor Ideas